-Read and write accesses to the SDRAM are burst oriented, with the BL being programmable, as shown in Figure 6 on page 14.
-The BL determines the maximum number of column locations that can be accessed for a given READ or WRITE command.
-BL = 1, 2, 4, 8, or continuous locations are available for both the sequential and the interleaved burst types, and a continuous-page burst is available for the sequential type.
-The continuous-page burst is used in conjunction with the BURST TERMINATE command to generate arbitrary BLs.
+Read and write accesses to the SDRAM are burst oriented, with BL being programmable, as shown in Figure 4.
+BL determines the maximum number of column locations that can be accessed for a given READ or WRITE command.
+BLs of 1, 2, 4, or 8 locations are available for both the sequential and the interleaved burst types.